HuygensING/alexandria-markup/doc/lql.md

 {p]{excerpt]
 ````

-> Get the quoted text by Alics
+> Get the quoted text by Alice

 `select m.text from markup m where m.name='q' and m.id='a'`